ekcoh/cpp-coverage/README.md

-Note that utilized dependencies such as [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage), [Google Test](https://github.com/google/googletest) and [ReportGenerator](https://github.com/danielpalme/ReportGenerator) are subject of their respective licenses and termas and are not distributed as part of this software.
+Note that utilized dependencies such as [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage), [Google Test](https://github.com/google/googletest) and [ReportGenerator](https://github.com/danielpalme/ReportGenerator) are subject of their respective licenses and terms and are not distributed as part of this software.